How chronic stress causes brain damage

 Apoptosis: A physiological suicide mechanism needed to control the number of cells and for normal rotation of tissues

-Adult neurogenesis: Generated from the hippocampal neural stem cells that are responsible for memory, learning, and emotional control is deeply related to degenerative brain diseases and neurodevelopmental disorder.
+Adult neurogenesis: Generated from the hippocampal neural stem cells that are responsible for memory, learning, and emotional control is deeply related to degenerative brain diseases and neurodevelopmental disorders.

 About this neuroscience research article: